Wild animals don’t know how to pose, so catching them at the right moment is rewarding.

 I stood up after having crouched down to photograph frogs and behind me stood this deer.
 It didn’t move as I slowly arranged my tripod and took this image.

-I am fortunate to drive by this farm every day.
+I am fortunate to drive by this farm often.
 This day the horses were particularly playful.

 Second night in Turkey, at this second floor restaurant in Selcuk after touring the incredibly intact Roman ruins.
 Across the street was this very large stork’s nest on a telephone-pole like post.
 Mom and Dad would drop by to feed the kids.
 That’s a Roman ruin in the background.